NickTopis/Integrating-Motion-From-Human-Hand-to-Robotic-Movement/README.md

 - Five articulated fingers
 - Fixed support base

-Each finger is independently actuated by an MG996R servo motor through a tendon-based transmission mechanism, enabling smooth and repeatable movement.
+Each finger is independently actuated by an MG996R servo motor through a tendon-driven mechanism, enabling smooth and repeatable movement.

-The design emphasizes simplicity, modularity, and ease of fabrication.
+The design focuses on modularity, ease of fabrication, and mechanical simplicity.

 ---

-# 🔨 Development Process
+# Development Process

 1. Robotics Research
 2. Mechanical Design